getpelican/pelican-plugins/Readme.rst

 ical                      Looks for and parses an ``.ics`` file if it is defined in a given page's ``calendar`` metadata.

+Image Process             Automates the processing of images based on their class attributes

 Interlinks                Lets you add frequently used URLs to your markup using short keywords

 Liquid-style tags         Allows liquid-style tags to be inserted into markdown within Pelican documents